-O: Can I change my vote?
+Q: Can I change my vote?

 Yes.
 If you are a shareholder of record, you may revoke or change your vote at any time before the proxy is exercised by filing a notice of revocation with the Secretary of the Company or mailing a proxy bearing a later date, submitting your proxy again by telephone or over the Internet.
+For shares you hold beneficially in "street name," you may change your vote by submitting new voting

+Q: How are we soliciting this proxy?

-For shares you hold beneficially in "street name," you may change your vote by submitting new voting instructions to your broker, bank or other nominee or, if you have obtained a legal proxy from your broker, bank or other nominee giving you the right to vote your shares, by participating in the meeting.
+We are soliciting this proxy on behalf of our Board of Directors and will pay all expenses associated with this solicitation.
+In addition to mailing these proxy materials, certain of our officers and other employees may, without compensation other than their regular compensation, solicit proxies through further mailing or personal conversations, or by instructions to your broker, bank or other nominee or, if you have obtained a legal proxy from your broker, bank or other nominee giving you the right to vote your shares, by participating in the meeting.
 In either case, the powers of the proxy holders will be suspended if you participate in the meeting and so request, although participation in the meeting will not by itself revoke a previously granted proxy.

-O: How are we soliciting this proxy?

-We are soliciting this proxy on behalf of our Board of Directors and will pay all expenses associated with this solicitation.
-In addition to mailing these proxy materials, certain of our officers and other employees may, without compensation other than their regular compensation, solicit proxies through further mailing or personal conversations, or by telephone or other electronic means.
+telephone or other electronic means.
 We will also, upon request, reimburse brokers and other persons holding stock in their names, or in the names of nominees, for their reasonable out-of-pocket expenses for forwarding proxy materials to the beneficial owners of our stock and to obtain proxies.